 To be exempted from the ITU Admissions Test:

-SAT II Subject Tests with score of at least 550 in each: Maths 1, Physics and Chemistry
+SAT II Subject Tests with score of at least 550 in each: Maths 1 and Physics

-- Successfully cleared three of the below mentioned subjects in A’ Levels with an average grade of C
+- Successfully cleared two of the below mentioned subjects in A’ Levels

 - A GPA of at least B in American High School Diploma